-Teachers from Pre-K to K3 base their topics of study on themes but leave plans flexible to follow topics of study students may help direct throughout the year.
+Teachers from the Cubs (pre-k, K1) to K3 base their topics of study on themes but leave plans flexible to follow topics of study students may help direct throughout the year.

 With small class sizes, we aim to provide a safe and welcoming environment for young learners.
 Exploration, investigation and inquiry are encouraged within each level.
 Being part of a larger campus provides us the space to do so inside and outdoors.
 It is the goal for each Kindergarten student to mature into a confident, caring and courageous young learner.

 Kindergarten students are able to experience a variety of classes lead by our specialist teachers in Art, Music, Thai Language & Culture, Physical Education and Swimming.
 Each semester an array of after-school enrichment programs are also offered.

 Our diverse student population makes our partnership with parents and families crucial.
 When students make personal connections with their learning environment, they become active participants and life-long learners.
 The Parent Teacher Organization (PTO) is an amazing catalyst for developing special events and community involvement.

 Berkeley’s Cubs classes are for young learners aged 2-4 years old.